MagedGDEV/CppInsights/README.md

 int my-age; // Cannot contain hyphens
 ```

-After declaring a variable, it can have any value which is not predictable, So before using a variable, we must ***initialize*** it with a value first, otherwise, it will have a garbage value.
+After declaring a variable, it can have any value which is not predictable, So before using a variable, we must ***initialize*** it with a value first.
+Otherwise, it will have a garbage value.

 C++ has multiple ways to intialize a variable: